colon3ltocard/pyindexedtar/README.md

 We constrained this poc as follows:

-* Produce archives fully compliant with the tar specification to preserve compat with existing tools
+* Produce archives fully compliant with the tar specification to preserve compatibility with existing tools

 * No additional index file, the archive should be 'all inclusive'